lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 * Carrot on a stick model works best when people start off at low levels (as MMOs/tabletop RPGs do).
 When you let people start as experts and *still* expect continuous advancement, you can quicly reach godlike power levels.
 It can also lead to some glaring disparities between veteran characters and people fresh out of chargen.
 * Reward-based advancement can lead to OOC sour grapes if people are unable/unwilling to do certain things due to time/temperment/etc.  It can also create a have/have-not splintering of power levels.

-All of these reasons are why FS3 Core takes an approach of giving you lots of points to start off cool if you want to be an expert, but then has slow advancement thereafter.

 # Combat Abilities